igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 The sender MUST keep the value of N constant for a given connection.
-The sender can change the value of N during a QUIC connection by switching to a new destination Connection ID, if one is available.
+The sender can change the value of N during a QUIC connection by switching to a new Destination Connection ID, if one is available.

 ## Setting the Loss Event Bit on Outgoing Packets {#lossbit}